 Travelling in Hanoi doesn’t have to cost a fortune.
-As a matter of fact, you can have an unforgettable time without spending a penny.
-It might sound cliché but when travelling some of the best things in life really do come free.
-If you want to immerse yourself in culture without blowing your budget then here’s a whole bunch of free things to do in Hanoi.
+As a matter of fact, you can have an incredible time without spending a penny.
+It might sound cliché but when travelling some of the best things in life really do come free and in Hanoi this couldn’t be more true.
+If you want to immerse yourself in culture without blowing your budget then here’s 17 awesome free things to do in Hanoi.
 Not cheap.
 Free.
 Completely free.

 #1 Take a stroll around Hoan Kiem Lake

 This had to be on the list.
 The lake is steeped in history and legends, playing a huge part in Hanoi culture.
 Completely free but vital to give you a unique and memorable experience to the city.
 It’s one of the best places to people watch, with elderly couples walking hand in hand, midnight joggers working up a sweat and children speeding round in toy cars.

 #2 Street performances and fun in the local parks

 Did you know that zumba is a popular thing to do in Hanoi in the morning?
 And I mean 4 am in the morning to hefty trance music!
 Earlier on you can also see local musicians or groups of young performers dancing in the parks of Hanoi.
 Hoan Kiem is a good spot as is the Lenin memorial near the Vietnam Military History Museum.